GibsonAI/docs/content/README.md

 ## Steps

 To display numbered steps, wrap the content with `Steps` component.
-Steps will be splitted by `h2` headings.
+Steps will be split by `h2` headings.

 ```md
 <Steps>